otto-de/tesla-microservice/README.md

            (de.otto.status/status-detail :status-id status message)))
 ```

+For further information and usages take a look at the: [status library](https://github.com/otto-de/status)

 ## Choosing a server

 As of version ```0.1.15``` there is no server included any more directly in _tesla-microservice_.